 The reasons for poor adoption are usually cited as poor call quality and messy, unpleasant user experiences.
 As a result, Mobile UC implementations fall flat and users increasingly utilize their devices' native calling interfaces, even it if means making business calls on a personal line.

 The key to resolving this adoption stumbling block is to recognize that mobile UC can be implemented using a device's native interface and features, even on a personal device in a BYOD situation.

-Our Kinetic Cloud solutions, for example, have enabled enterprises to make a mobile device into an extension of the enterprise PBX and allowing the device's native interface to be used for activating forwarding, conferencing, hold and other business features.
+Our Mobile-X solutions, for example, have enabled enterprises to make a mobile device into an extension of the enterprise PBX and allowing the device's native interface to be used for activating forwarding, conferencing, hold and other business features.